Minuscule 220: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and the τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the Ammonian Sections (in Mark 234, last numbered section in 16:10), references to the Eusebian Canons are absent.

-It contains lectionary markings at the margin for liturgical reading, and synaxaria.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections (234 in Mark, the last in 16:10), but there are no references to the Eusebian Canons.
+It contains lectionary markings in the margin for liturgical reading, and a synaxaria.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V.

-According to the Claremont Profile Method it represents textual family Π^{b} in Luke 1, Luke 10, and Luke 20.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+According to the Claremont Profile Method (a specific analysis of textual data), it represents the textual family Π in Luke 1, Luke 10, and Luke 20.

 History

-It was examined by Alter.
+The earliest history of the manuscript is unknown.
+It was examined by the Jesuit scholar Francis K. Alter.
 Alter used it in his edition of the Greek text of the New Testament.
-C. R. Gregory saw it in 1887.
+Biblical scholar Caspar René Gregory saw it in 1887.

-It is currently housed at the Austrian National Library (Theol.
+It is currently dated by the INTF to the 13th century.
+It is presently housed at the Austrian National Library (shelf number Theol.
 Gr.
-337), at Vienna.
+337), in Vienna.